flaxandteal/dp-compose/v2/README.md

 The files are organised in subfolders according to their type:
 - core-ons: Core services implemented by ONS
 - deps: Dependencies, not implemented by ONS, used by ONS services
-- elasticsearch: Elasticsearch service definition -- TODO we might want to move this under /deps
-- interactives: Interactives services -- TODO we might want to move this under /core-ons
-- static-file: Static file services -- TODO we might want to move this under /core-ons

 ### profiles